jeckman/wpbook/README.txt

 == Changelog ==

+= 2.5.3 =
+ * Cleaned up typo in wpbook_cron which may have caused issues with comment import
+ * Removed deprecated warning in add_options_page
  * Changed to use different auth_url in Invite mode for invite friends when in forced https mode on Facebook